helgvar/magento2-react-checkout-multisafepay/README.md

   <img src="https://camo.githubusercontent.com/517483ae0eaba9884f397e9af1c4adc7bbc231575ac66cc54292e00400edcd10/68747470733a2f2f7777772e6d756c7469736166657061792e636f6d2f66696c6561646d696e2f74656d706c6174652f696d672f6d756c7469736166657061792d6c6f676f2d69636f6e2e737667" width="400px" position="center">
 </p>

-# MultiSafepay module for the Hyva React Checkout
+# MultiSafepay module for the Hyvä React Checkout

-This is the module of our new Magento 2 Hyva React Checkout integration.
+This is the module of our new Magento 2 Hyvä React Checkout integration.

-Before you get started with MultiSafepay and the Hyva React Checkout, please read and follow our [installation & configuration manual](https://docs.multisafepay.com/docs/magento-2) first.
+Before you get started with MultiSafepay and the Hyvä React Checkout, please read and follow our [installation & configuration manual](https://docs.multisafepay.com/docs/magento-2) first.

 ## About MultiSafepay ##
 MultiSafepay is a collecting payment service provider which means we take care of the agreements, technical details and payment collection required for each payment method.
 You can start selling online today and manage all your transactions from one place.